angarsky/diveintopython/learn/file_handling/binary_files.md

 Using the `with` statement to open a file ensures that the file is closed automatically after reading its contents.

-## How to write binary file in python
+## How to Write Binary File in Python

 To write a binary file in Python, you need to use the built-in `open()` function with a mode parameter of `wb`.
 This will open the file in binary mode, allowing you to write binary data to it.
 Here are the steps to write a binary file in Python: